From incarceration to restoration, Beloved Haven empowers women to overcome trauma, reclaim dignity, and thrive with purpose.

 For general inquires call (252) 339-6304.

-(252) 455-5760 to speak with a trained advocate.
+If you need emergency shelter, please call our 24/7 Help Line at (252) 455-5760 to speak with a trained advocate.
 If you are in an emergency and need immediate assistance, call 911.

 History